About the Journal

 Peer Review Process

-Authors can expect to receive constructive feedback on their submission.
+Authors can expect to receive constructive feedback on their submissions.
 Reviewers, and the editorial team, take a pedagogical approach to their reviews and actor feedback.
-As such they aim to provide feedback related to the papers aims, objectives, literature, methodology, data analysis, results and discussion as appropriate.
+As such they aim to provide feedback related to the paper's aims, objectives, literature, methodology, data analysis, results and discussion as appropriate.
 Where revisions are sought, minor revisions will be subsequently considered by the editorial committee with major revisions sent for further peer review.

 AIJRE

 aims to provide a prompt and efficient review process.
-From the receipt of a manuscript we aim to provide reviewer reports within six (6) weeks from the submission date.
+From the receipt of a manuscript, we aim to provide reviewer reports within six (6) weeks from the submission date.
 Author(s) will be provided with reviewer comments and the outcome of the review process which may fall under the following categories:

 Accepted;